Course Title: Speaking Critically

 In this course you will develop the following program learning outcomes:

 - Analyse and evaluate global, social, cultural, environmental and historical knowledge and contexts that may inform your art practice.

 - Research, analyse and synthesise information and select appropriate methods and resources within your art practice.

 - Produce and participate in discourse and scholarship that is globally informed, culturally and socially aware, ethical and respecting of difference and diversity.

 Upon successful completion of this course, you will be able to:

-- Identify the salient elements of an art practice.
+- Identify the salient elements of your art practice.

-- Use plain language to describe art practices and projects.
+- Use plain language to describe your art practice and projects.

 - Plan, structure and deliver an oral presentation.